rabaur/ebdwebsite.github.io/exercises/exercise4.md

 **The analysis will be done using the three measures presented in class, and using the custom scripts built for the course (using grasshopper, see software page for instructions).
 Follow the steps in the video tutorial below to complete the analysis (please visit the software page and make sure you installed all the necessary software).**

 **B. For each typology:**
-* Export an image showing the analysis for each measure.
+* Export an image showing the analysis for each measure (make sure to export it in high res, and with a white background).
-* Drag and drop these files to the Miro board (link is sent in email with header _[EBD FS22] Exercise 4_) and compare the two typologies across the three measures.
+* Drag and drop these files to the Miro board (link is sent in email) and compare the two typologies across the three measures.
 * Write a figure caption summarising your comparison.
 Your caption should be simple, and critical.
 What is the reason for the observed differences?
 Is it the configuration?
 The location of critical functions (e.g., the nurse station)?
 The size of the layout?
 ![An example of the comparison matrix comparing both typologies across the three measures](/assets/images/ExampleMatrix.JPG)

 **C. Submission files**
-* Upload the images and the Rhino file (.3dm file, name as StudentFirstNameLastName.3dm) to polybox to this [link](https://polybox.ethz.ch/index.php/s/7x411XMgtLQvHk1)
+* Upload the images and the Rhino file (.3dm file, name as StudentFirstNameLastName.3dm) to polybox to this [link]([https://polybox.ethz.ch/index.php/s/7x411XMgtLQvHk1](https://polybox.ethz.ch/index.php/s/JZXRI0ZVolZjvy0))

-[**D. DOWNLOAD LINK TOOLKIT AND EXAMPLE SCENE**](https://polybox.ethz.ch/index.php/s/1vsvOIQrjRRUXpv) (Password protected) You will receive the password in the email with the header _[EBD FS22] Exercise 4_.
+[**D. DOWNLOAD LINK TOOLKIT AND EXAMPLE SCENE**](https://polybox.ethz.ch/index.php/s/1vsvOIQrjRRUXpv) (Password protected) You will receive the password via email.
 - **Example.3dm** is the example project containing the reference geometry.
 - **metrics_new.gh** is the Grasshopper script you will use in Grasshopper.

-**Update: Script Version of 21.04.2022**
+**Update: Script Version**
 There is a new version of the script and example project.
 With your feedback, we were able to further improve the tool.
 Here is a summary of the changes:
 - **Better Stability and Speed**: We have eliminated a few bugs that lead to faulty behaviour and improved execution speed.